-BAPS annually sponsors an award for the best master thesis in Psychology.
+BAPS annually sponsors an award for the best master thesis in the field of psychological sciences.
 The purpose of the award is to recognize master theses which use a scientific approach and make an original contribution to any field in psychology (clinical, social, cognitive, modelling, developmental, industrial, etc.).
-The winner of the Best Master Thesis Award is announced at the Annual Meeting and receives €500.
+The winner of the Best Master Thesis Award receives €500.

-Candidates must have completed a Master Thesis within the domain of Psychological Sciences at a Belgian University.
+Candidates must have completed a Master Thesis in the field of psychological sciences at a Belgian University.
 Only master theses written in French, Dutch or English are eligible.
-The degree must be obtained in the academic year that precedes the award year (e.g., to enter this year’s competition, the thesis must have been completed during the 2019-2020 academic year).
+The degree must be obtained in the academic year that precedes the award year (e.g., to enter this year’s competition, the thesis must have been completed during the 2020-2021 academic year).
 The thesis must have been awarded a grade of at least 16/20.
-Furthermore, candidates must be members of BAPS for the year 2020 (or have applied to become a member before the submission deadline).
+Furthermore, candidates must be members of BAPS for the year 2021 (or have applied to become a member before the submission deadline).

 Candidates must submit an electronic copy of their thesis as well as a summary of the thesis.
 The summary should be written in English and should not exceed 1,000 words.
 Candidates are allowed to include a maximum of 3 tables or figures, as well as up to 40 references (these are not included in the word count).
 The summary should clearly convey the theoretical basis of the work, the methods, the main results, and a discussion of the main findings.

 Candidates should also include a statement regarding their specific contributions and the role of their promotor (and daily supervisor) in the development of the research idea, the writing-up of the theoretical introduction and the general discussion, as well as their contribution to the statistical analyses.
 This section should not exceed 200 words, and should be approved and signed by the promotor.